Muthal Vasantham

 Muthal Vasantham is a 1986 Indian Tamil-language masala film, directed by Manivannan and produced by P. Kalaimani, who also wrote the film's story.
-It stars Pandiyan, Chandrasekar, Ramya Krishnan and Mahalakshmi.
+It stars Pandiyan, Chandrasekar, Ramya Krishnan and Mahalakshmi, with Sathyaraj in a major role.
 The film, released on 22 May 1986, was remade in Telugu as Asthulu Anthasthulu (1988) and in Hindi by Manivannan as Hum Bhi Insaan Hain (1989).

 Plot

 The rivalry between Kunguma Pottu Gounder and Vettaikkara Gounder splits a village into two.
 A villager who runs a boat, always fights against their dictatorship and tries to protect the villagers.
 An innocent orphan enters the village and becomes a man servant in Vettaikkara Gounder's house.
 Vettaikkara Gounder's only daughter falls for him.
 Vettaikkara Gounder learns it, becomes furious and whips him.
 With the help of the boatman, the lovers elope.
 But they get caught, and Vettaikkara Gounder extracts vengeance by severing the boatman's arms.
 He also accuses his man servant of abduction and attempted rape.

 In the court, Vettaikkara Gounder's daughter lies under oath that the man servant is guilty of the accusations made by her father.
 After having served his term in jail, the man servant returns to the village seeking vengeance.
 At the same time, he is confronted by Vettaikkara Gounder's rival Kunguma Pottu Gounder.
 Will Kunguma Pottu Gounder use the man servant to settle his rivalry against Vettaikkara Gounder?
 Will the lovers unite?